 The source term $f$ models external forces, such as the wind forcing, acting on the system.
 It is assumed to be time periodic, with a given frequency $\om$.
 Although the wind forcing rather acts at the surface of the fluid as a boundary condition, we describe here its influence as a volumic source term, since our domain does not have an upper boundary.
 However, we believe that our methodology could be applied to more general geometries, and in particular to 3D oceanic basins which are bounded in the vertical direction.

 The main achievements of the paper are as follows.
 First, as mentioned above, we are able to construct an approximate solution at an arbitrary order, provided the source term $f$ is sufficiently smooth.
+This solution can be computed analytically from the forcing $f$, and we can use the semi-explicit formula to plot it in Python.
+The numerical simulations give a behaviour very similar to realistic configurations, see Section \ref{sec:results} for illustrations.
+We precisely chose to work with a linear model in order to be able to plot a semi-explicit solution, though we could have added non-linear terms as long as they can be treated perturbatively.
+However, let us just emphasize that dominant non-linear effects would oblige us to change drastically our strategy.

 This approximate solution is quasi-geostrophic, and is obtained as an asymptotic expansion in powers of the parameter $\eps\beta\ll 1$.